 How to Save a Monstera With Yellow Leaves

-Monstera leaves turn yellow due to both overwatering and underwatering.
+The most common reason I see Monstera leaves turning yellow is because of either overwatering or underwatering.
 Overwatering promotes the conditions for root rot, which turns the leaves yellow and brown with a drooping appearance, whereas underwatering turns the leaves yellow with brown spots.

-Monster leaves turn yellow after repotting if the potting soil has been compacted too firmly, or the pot is too large.
+A classic problem I have encountered myself is that the Monstera leaves turn yellow after repotting if the potting soil has been compacted too firmly or the pot is too large.

-Monstera leaves can also turn yellow because of a lack of nutrients in the soil and due to being scorched in the sun.
+However, my Monstera leaves have also turned yellow because of a lack of nutrients in the soil and due to being scorched in the sun.

-To save a monstera with yellow leaves, mist the leaves to increase the humidity, let the top inch of the soil dry out between each bout of watering, locate the monstera in bright indirect light and use an ordinary houseplant fertilizer, if the soil is low in nutrients.
+To save the monstera, I mist the leaves to increase the humidity, let the top inch of the soil dry out between each bout of watering, locate the monstera in bright indirect light, and use an ordinary houseplant fertilizer if the soil is low in nutrients.

 Monstera 'Deliciosa' on the left and Monstera 'Adansonnii' on the right.